 - When you arrive to the venue, introduce yourself to the Banquet Captain and other primary staff as they will be the people in the room helping you most throughout the day.

-- Before booking a venue make sure you receive good, recent pictures of the actual room you will be using.
+- Don’t forget to see good, recent pictures of the actual room you will be using before booking the venue.
+Or, better still, inspect it yourself.
 A pillar in the centre of the room can be very hindering if you’re going to be speaking or showing visuals on a wall.

-- Try to find venues where natural daylight comes into the room.
+- Don’t forget to find venues where natural daylight comes into the room.
 Especially if you’re hosting an all-day event, spending it in a basement can be quite tiring for the crowd.

-- Don’t leave a mess for the staff to clean up, tidy up after yourself throughout the day and especially at the end of the event.
+- Don’t leave a mess for the staff to clean up.
+Instead, tidy up after yourself throughout the day and especially at the end of the event.

 Stuart Harris is managing director and co-founder of Team Building Asia